hydroper-jet/lang/design/design.md

 ```
 const v: * = v;
-v.inexistent; // May throw a fatal exception
+v.inexistent; // May throw a ReferenceError
 ```

 # Name resolution and packages